oddlama/gentoo-install/README.md

 ### (Optional) Ansible

-This script can install ansible, create a system user for ansible and add an ssh key of you choice to the `.authorized_keys` file.
+This script can install ansible, create a system user for ansible and add an ssh key of your choice to the `.authorized_keys` file.
 This allows you to directly use ansible when the new system is up to configure the rest of the system.
 The ansible user will be added to the sshusers group.